More homes planned for Hadley Wood, including 160 on Green Belt fields and within larger buildings between, behind and replacing existing homes.

 - 30,000m² of industrial space at the start of The Ridgeway (next to St John’s School);

-- We do not believe the Council have properly considered our local area or that the required ‘exceptional circumstances’ exist to allow it to be released from the Green Belt.
+In conclusion, we do not believe the Council have properly considered alternatives to Green Belt release, have not thought through the specific characteristics of the Hadley Wood or Chase Park sites in their assessment, and have not proved that the required ‘exceptional circumstances’ exist to allow the site to be released from the Green Belt.

 Link to the draft Plan proposal for Hadley Wood: